-Here we will learn iOS app icons in swift with example and how to set or add app icon to iOS swift application in xcode with example.
+Here we will learn iOS app icons in swift with example and how to set or add an app icon to iOS swift application in Xcode with example.

-In iOS if we create any app its necessary to set beautiful image as an app icon because the same icon will appear in iOS devices home screen whenever our iOS app has been installed by users.
+In iOS, if we create any app its necessary to set a beautiful image as an app icon because the same icon will appear in iOS devices home screen whenever our iOS app has been installed by users.
 Following is the sample image which showing different iOS apps with icons.

-If we set an icon for ios apps that will help users to identify app easily.
+If we set an icon for ios apps that will help users to identify apps easily.

-For any app we need to set both small and large app icons because the small icon will appear on devices home screen and throughout the system once our app is installed and the large icon is used by App store.
+For any app, we need to set both small and large app icons because the small icon will appear on the device's home screen and throughout the system once our app is installed and the large icon is used by the App Store.

 |Device||Small Icon Size||Large Icon Size|